 - The Branch chairperson of where the Advocate ordinarily practices shall appeal on behalf of the Member.

 The Amount payable is capped at KShs.
-80, 000/=.
+80, 000/= for Annual Members and KShs.
+100,000/= for Life Members.

 Wakili Personal Retirement Benefits Scheme: